Message from the Director

 The “Open Innovation Project” is a research endeavor that could be called “co-creation of knowledge”, in which research results fulfilling medium-term R & D strategies of companies create new value by disseminating results of joint research by our faculty members and corporate researchers.
 In the “Kao ‘Kirei’ Future Open Innovation Project”, companies and universities will promote innovative technological development to enrich people’s lives while discharging their respective social missions and roles.

 At the Carbon Value Research Center, we will develop basic science and technology that contributes to carbon neutrality, such as artificial photosynthesis, through collaborative research with external institutions, making full use of the scientific and technological expertise of our faculty members.

-The goals of the Research Institute for Science and Technology are to strengthen the fluidity and mobility of faculty appointments, to strengthen ties with society, and, by taking advantage of our appealing research environment that is rich in vitality and solidarity, to produce highly creative and diversity-rich human resources that will play a leading role in the society of the future as well as to create a novel academic process and visualizable research results that are unique to Tokyo University of Science.
+At the Research Institute for Science and Technology, we will enhance fluidity and mobility of faculty appointments and strengthen our ties with society by collaborating across centers and departments.
+In addition, we will foster highly creative, diverse human resources that will lead to the future of society, creating novel academic processes and research results that are unique to Tokyo University of Science.